European Parliament: Legislative procedure

 With each new treaty, the powers of the Parliament, in terms of its role in the Union's legislative procedures, have expanded.
 The procedure which has slowly become dominant is the "ordinary legislative procedure" (previously named "codecision procedure"), which provides an equal footing between Parliament and Council.
 In particular, under the procedure, the Commission presents a proposal to Parliament and the Council which can only become law if both agree on a text, which they do (or not) through successive readings up to a maximum of three.
 In its first reading, Parliament may send amendments to the Council which can either adopt the text with those amendments or send back a "common position".
 That position may either be approved by Parliament, or it may reject the text by an absolute majority, causing it to fail, or it may adopt further amendments, also by an absolute majority.
 If the Council does not approve these, then a "Conciliation Committee" is formed.
-The Committee is composed of the Council members plus an equal number of MEPs who seek to agree a compromise.
+The committee is composed of the Council members plus an equal number of MEPs who seek to agree a compromise.
 Once a position is agreed, it has to be approved by Parliament, by a simple majority.
 This is also aided by Parliament's mandate as the only directly democratic institution, which has given it leeway to have greater control over legislation than other institutions, for example over its changes to the Bolkestein directive in 2006.

+In practice, most legislation is adopted at the first reading stage after the Parliament and the Council, having set out their initial positions, then negotiate a compromise text.
+These negotiations take place in so-called "trilogue" meetings, in which the Commission is also present.

-The few other areas that operate the special legislative procedures are justice and home affairs, budget and taxation, and certain aspects of other policy areas, such as the fiscal aspects of environmental policy.
-In these areas, the Council or Parliament decide law alone.
-The procedure also depends upon which type of institutional act is being used.
+In a few areas, special legislative procedures apply.
+These include justice and home affairs, budget and taxation, and certain aspects of other policy areas, such as the fiscal aspects of environmental policy.
+In these areas, the Council or Parliament decide law alone after consulting the other (or with its consent).

+There are different types of European Union law#Legislation.
 The strongest act is a regulation, an act or law which is directly applicable in its entirety.
 Then there are directives which bind member states to certain goals which they must achieve.
 They do this through their own laws and hence have room to manoeuvre in deciding upon them.
-A decision is an instrument which is focused at a particular person or group and is directly applicable.
+A decision is an instrument which is applicable to a particular person or group.
 Institutions may also issue recommendations and opinions which are merely non-binding, declarations.
-There is a further document which does not follow normal procedures, this is a "written declaration" which is similar to an early day motion used in the Westminster system.
-It is a document proposed by up to five MEPs on a matter within the EU's activities used to launch a debate on that subject.
-Having been posted outside the entrance to the hemicycle, members can sign the declaration and if a majority do so it is forwarded to the President and announced to the plenary before being forwarded to the other institutions and formally noted in the minutes.